isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-trap-raccoons/index.md

 ###  **Step 1:**Select a Raccoon Trap

-[Raccoons](https://www.esf. edu/aec/adks/mammals/raccoon. htm) are adaptive wild animals.
+[Raccoons](https://www.esf.edu/aec/adks/mammals/raccoon.htm)are adaptive wild animals.
 They host pests like roundworms and spread rabies, and will forage in your garbage bins.
 Killing or hunting raccoons is illegal in some states.

 You can trap and then relocate them.
 Raccoon traps are a humane way to remove these fur-bearing wild animals.